 U.S. Food and Drug Administration (FDA) & Mitragyna speciosa

-Even today, when thousands of people claim that Mitragyna speciosa helped them fight multiple diseases, there are no FDA-approved uses of Ketum.
+Even today, when thousands of people claim that Mitragyna speciosa helped them fight multiple diseases, there are no FDA-approved uses of Kratom.

 Role of Opponents in spreading false and misleading information about Kratom

-Despite the fact that Kratom has proven itself to treat common diseases and helps in substance withdrawal, no proper research has been done, nor has it been used as a pain killer by the hospitals.
-Ketum is proven to be as effective as morphine with far fewer risks when compared to morphine.
+Despite the fact that Kratom has proven itself to treat common diseases and helps in substance withdrawal, no proper research has been done, nor has it been used by the hospitals.

 But then the question arises that why a drug with the potential of substituting an old riskier drug is not being researched by big pharma?

-Well, as you might have guessed by now, the existing big pharma companies will have to incur millions of rupees in the research for Ketum.
+Well, as you might have guessed by now, the existing big pharma companies will have to incur millions of dollars in the research for Mitragyna Speciosa.
 They ask themselves why we should spend money on researching an alternative drug when we are earning enough from prescription morphine and other pain killers.